- Installation

 Impersonating customers

-To impersonate a customer, you can use the impersonate
+To impersonate a customer, you can use the impersonate method on the \Igniter\User\Facades\Auth facade.
+The method accepts the customer model.

 use Igniter\User\Facades\Auth;